logo

 • Completed state and federal background check

-• Passing scores for the required content area tests
+• Passing scores for the required tests

 • Payment of non-refundable processing fees